zethkane/Maven.Quiz5/README.md

 ### StringAssembler
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a wrapper class for `StringBuilder`
 * **Methods to Complete**
 	* `StringAssembler append(String string)`
 	* `String append()`